Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Conclusion

 \section{Conclusion}

-We showed that the use of tree languages comes with several advantages to encode scientific prior knowledge as a prior distribution for symbolic regressions: \begin{enumerate*}[label={(\roman*)}] \item compact notation with regular tree expressions, \item closedness under boolean operations, \item syntactically incorrect expressions are excluded from the reasoning by design of the ranked alphabet. \end{enumerate*} Our scientific case study showed that reasoning with existing but general prior knowledge helped to better generalize sorption processes in soil science.
-Here, our approach outperforms standard approaches from symbolic regression in the majority ($80\%$; $24$ out of $30$) of the test set scenarios, while avoiding avoiding the infinitely many possible solutions that fit the data up to an error bound, but constitute \emph{physically unreasonable} solutions to experts in a scientific domain.
-Future work may explore a combination of (general) priors learned from equation data with knowledge about a specific domain at hand as presented in this work, and the generation of informed tree structure proposals in a Neural MCMC \cite{song2017nice,spanbauer2020deep} setup.
+We showed that the use of tree languages comes with several advantages to encoding scientific prior knowledge as a prior distribution for symbolic regressions: \begin{enumerate*}[label={(\roman*)}] \item compact notation with regular tree expressions, \item closedness under boolean operations \end{enumerate*}.
+Our scientific case study showed that reasoning with existing but general prior knowledge helped to better generalize sorption processes in soil science $17$ out of $30$ test set scenarios.
+When applied to the identification of hyper-elastic materials our method consistently outperformed all considered baselines.